-The Medical Billing & Coding Certificate Program is designed for those who want to begin medical billing and coding careers or prepare for a nationally-recognized certification exam.
-The training in this program will also provide you with the necessary skills required by employers seeking a Medical Billing or Medical Coder Specialist.
+The Medical Office Billing & Coding Program is designed for those who want to begin medical billing and coding careers or prepare for a nationally-recognized certification exam.
+The training in this program will also provide you with the necessary skills required by employers seeking a Medical Office Biller or Medical Coder.
 Medical billers are responsible for submitting claims to insurance companies, Medicare, Medicaid, and in some instances, patients themselves on behalf of their employers or clients.
 Professional medical coders transform verbal descriptions of diseases, injuries, and procedures into numeric or alphanumeric codes.
 The coding of health-related data permits access to medical records by diagnoses and procedures for use in clinical care, research, and education.
 Students who successfully complete this program will be qualified to sit for the American Academy of Professional Coders (AAPC) – Certified Professional Coder Exam (CPC).
-For more information on the national certification exams or student membership with the AAPC or AHIMA, please visit either: www.aapc.com or www.ahima.org. *This program is eligible for WIOA funding – see page 2*
+For more information on the national certification exams or student membership with the AAPC or AHIMA, please visit either: www.aapc.com or www.ahima.org.

 Students who pass the CPC exam are eligible to receive college credit through Charter Oak State College!!

 The following courses are required to earn this certificate:

 1) Medical Coding II – Offered Fall 2017 $549